A Unified Framework for High-Dimensional Analysis of M-Estimators with Decomposable Regularizers: Problem Formulation and Some Key Properties

-\paragraph{Dual of group norm:} Now recall the group norm from Example~\ref{ExaBlockSparse}, specified in terms of a vector $\SUPERGVEC \in [2, \infty]^{\numgroup}$.
+Now recall the group norm from Example~\ref{ExaBlockSparse}, specified in terms of a vector $\SUPERGVEC\in[2, \infty]^{\numgroup}$.
 A similar calculation shows that its dual norm, again with respect to the Euclidean norm on $\real^\pdim$, is given by

-As special cases of this general duality relation, the block $(1,2)$ norm that underlies the usual group Lasso leads to a block $(\infty, 2)$ norm as the dual, whereas the the block $(1, \infty)$ norm leads to a block $(\infty, 1)$ norm as the dual.
+As special cases of this general duality relation, the block $(1,2)$ norm that underlies the usual group Lasso leads to a block $(\infty, 2)$ norm as the dual, whereas the block $(1, \infty)$ norm leads to a block $(\infty, 1)$ norm as the dual.